yoelmartinfornieles/prj-dbzArkanoid/README.md

 # DB Arkanoid

-This game is a port of the classical Arkanoid game, with DB sprites.
+This game is a port of the classical Arkanoid game, with DB graphics.
 The idea was to practice with js as much as possible, and thanks to canvas this have been a funny task.
 I hope you enjoy playing it as much as I did enjoyed playing it!